nvim-telescope/telescope.nvim/README.md

 | `builtin.lsp_definitions`                   | Goto the definition of the word under the cursor, if there's only one, otherwise show all options in Telescope            |
 | `builtin.lsp_type_definitions`              | Goto the definition of the type of the word under the cursor, if there's only one, otherwise show all options in Telescope|

-#### Pre-filtering option for LSP pickers

-For the `*_symbols` and `*_diagnostics` LSP pickers, there is a special filtering that you can use to specify your search.
-When in insert mode while the picker is open, type `:` and then press `<C-l>` to get an autocomplete menu filled with all of the possible filters you can use.

-I.e. while using the `lsp_document_symbols` picker, adding `:methods:` to your query filters out any document symbols not recognized as methods by treesitter.

 ### Git Pickers